Figurative system of human knowledge

 The "figurative system of human knowledge" (Système figuré des connaissances humaines), sometimes known as the tree of Diderot and d'Alembert, was a tree developed to represent the structure of knowledge itself, produced for the Encyclopédie by Jean le Rond d'Alembert and Denis Diderot.

 The tree was a taxonomy of human knowledge, inspired by Francis Bacon's The Advancement of Learning.
 The three main branches of knowledge in the tree are: "Memory"/History, "Reason"/Philosophy, and "Imagination"/Poetry.

-Notable is the fact that theology is ordered under 'Philosophy'.
+Notable is the fact that theology is ordered under philosophy.
 The historian Robert Darnton has argued that this categorization of religion as being subject to human reason, and not a source of knowledge in and of itself (revelation), was a significant factor in the controversy surrounding the work.
-Additionally notice that 'Knowledge of God' is only a few nodes away from 'Divination' and 'Black Magic'.
+"Knowledge of God" is only a few nodes away from divination and black magic.

-The original version, in French, can be seen in the graphic on the right.
-An image of the diagram with English translations superimposed over the French text is available.
-Another example of English translation of the tree is available in literature (see the reference by Schwab).
-Below is a version of it rendered in English as a bulleted outline.